cvmiller/v6brouter/README.md

 ## Motivation

 IPv4 NAT is everywhere.
 From an IPv6 point of view NAT is a cancer which breaks end to end network connectivity.
-NAT is used from large-scale CGNs (Carrier Grade NAT), to little home routers, to your cell phone, when you want to turn on a *hotspot*.
+NAT is used from large-scale CGNs (Carrier Grade NAT), to little home routers, down to your cell phone, when you want to turn on a *hotspot*.

-With 18,446,744,073,709,551,616 (2^64) potential IPv6 addresses on a LAN segment, there are more than enough addresses to extend the IPv6 network across many of the NAT scenarios.
+With 18,446,744,073,709,551,616 (2^64) potential IPv6 addresses on a LAN segment, there are more than enough addresses to extend the IPv6 network across many of the smaller NAT scenarios.

 #### Bridging IPv6, while routing IPv4
 By using bridging for IPv6, it just works.
 The *inside* network is connected transparently (for IPv6) to the *outside* network.
 Using a v6brouter, allows you to extend the IPv6 network with minimal effort and maximum compatibility, while maintaining current IPv4 NAT-based typologies.